sankoudai/learngit/readme.txt

-git maintains version history at local repository. while svn mains version history only at central repository.
+git maintains version history at local repository, while svn mains version history only at central repository.
 This is the main difference between git and svn